Actions to Combat Human Trafficking

 - G7 and its Roma-Lyon Group

-- Canada-United States-Mexico trilateral Working Group on Trafficking in Persons
+- Canada-United States-Mexico Trilateral Working Group on Trafficking in Persons

 - Date modified: